Kentico/xperience-by-kentico-kentico-migration-tool/README.md

         ```powershell
         Migration.Toolkit.CLI.exe  migrate --siteId 1 --culture en-US --sites --users --settings-keys --page-types --pages --attachments --contact-management --forms --media-libraries --data-protection --countries
         ```
+🔥command no longore supports siteID selection (all sites atre migrated, culture selection is also not supported - multilang is implemented), new sample would be `Migration.Toolkit.CLI.exe  migrate --sites --users --settings-keys --page-types --pages --attachments --contact-management --forms --media-libraries --data-protection --countries`🔥

 8. Observe the command line output.
 The command output is also stored into a log file (`logs\log-<date>.txt` under the output directory by default), which you can review later.
 9. Review the migration protocol, which provides information about the result of the migration, lists required manual steps, etc.